-Support: American Red Cross, The Salvation Army, Colleton County School District, SC
+Support: Colleton County School District, American Red Cross, Lowcountry Food Bank, The Salvation Army, South Carolina Volunteers Organizations Active in Disasters (VOAD), Dogwood Hills Restaurant

-Baptist Convention, Colleton County Fleet Management, South Carolina

-Volunteers Organizations Active in Disasters (VOAD), Community Emergency

-Response Team (CERT)

-Reports To Receives Reports From ESF-7 (EOC Logistics Section Chief) ESF-11 Support Agencies
+Reports To Receives Reports From ESF-7 (EOC Logistics Section Chief) Colleton County School District, American Red Cross, Lowcountry Food Bank, The Salvation Army, South Carolina Volunteers Organizations Active in Disasters (VOAD), Dogwood Hills Restaurant

 - A. A large area emergency or a disaster often deprives mass numbers of people of the ability to obtain or prepare food.
 In addition to the local loss of power and/or gas, commercial suppliers and supply lines may be disrupted.
 Outside the impacted area there are organizations, suppliers, and transportation systems that can make emergency food available to those most in need.
 However, emphasis will still be placed on individual preparedness and family caches of emergency food and water for those events that have no warning period. - B. On the fringes of the affected areas, schools and small institutions with food inventories could be used to begin the feeding of disaster victims.
 An effective feeding operation must be immediately initiated, to include obtaining appropriate United States Department of Agriculture (USDA) food supplies, arranging for transportation of those food supplies to designated staging areas within the disaster area, and requesting the Disaster Food Stamp Program as required.
 USDA food supplies secured and delivered will be suitable for either household distribution or congregate meal service as appropriate.
 Transportation and distribution of USDA food supplies to the affected areas will be coordinated by the Department of Social Services (DSS).
-Priority will be given to transportation of critical supplies of USDA food into areas of acute need.

-A. The purpose of this Emergency Support Function is to identify, secure, and arrange the transportation of food assistance to affected areas within the County following a major disaster or emergency or other event requiring County, State, and possibly Federal response.
-These guidelines also serve the purpose of coordination amongst agencies with similar missions but separate organizational management.
+Priority will be given to transportation of critical supplies of USDA food into areas of acute need. - II.
+MISSION - A. The purpose of this Emergency Support Function is to identify, secure, and arrange the transportation of food assistance to affected areas within the County following a major disaster or emergency or other event requiring County, State, and possibly Federal response.
+These guidelines also serve the purpose of coordination amongst agencies with similar missions but separate organizational management. - III.
+CONCEPT OF OPERATIONS